 Validation is about putting the learning into practice, to demonstrate you are on your way to being a great leader.
 You will agree tasks with your TA and often you will pick tasks that were already planned by your team.
 You may discuss this once you’ve done the learning or when you agree your Personal Learning Plan (PLP).

-If you are working towards the Wood Badge (mandatory for some roles), it is recommended that you complete your training within 3 years.
+If you are working towards the Wood Badge (mandatory for some roles), it is mandatory that you complete your training within 3 years to keep your appointment.
 You will meet regularly with your TA to review progress and sign items off.
 When the PLP is complete, you are recommended to be awarded your Wood beads, the sign of a fully trained leader.